Working for God in the Community

 As always, new members can be assured of a warm welcome.

-It is hoped that by now friends know that the Wesley Guild meets on Wednesdays at 8pm between October and April.
+It is hoped that by now friends know that generally the Wesley Guild meets on the 2nd and 4th Wednesday of each month at 8pm between October and May.

-We are happy to welcome new visitors especially if a special topic interests them.
+We are happy to welcome visitors especially if a special topic interests them.

-Our members are few in numbers (about 20) but very loyal and ready to take part on members' Evenings, be it Devotional, Christian Service or Cultural.
+Our members are few in numbers (about 8) but very loyal and ready to take part on members' evenings, be it Devotional, Christian Service or Cultural.

 The Coffee Shop is open on each Wednesday and Friday 10.00am - 1.00pm. (excepting Easter and Christmas Week)